AMWA-TV/is-04/README.md

-# AMWA IS-04 NMOS Discovery and Registration Specification (Stable)
+# AMWA IS-04 NMOS Discovery and Registration Specification

 This repository contains details of this AMWA Specification, including Node, Registration and Query APIs, and requirements for Nodes for registry-based and peer-to-peer discovery. with supporting documentation and examples